-Daylight Saving Time: ‘Even the cows don’t like it,’ says state senator trying to eliminate it
+Daylight Saving Time: ‘Even the cows don’t like it,’ says state senator trying to end it in Washington

 All of that makes for better odds, Honeyford said.

 The proposed change would need approval at the federal level, he said.
-The U.S. Department of Transportation would examine potential effects on commerce, and Congress would then have to amend the Uniform Time Act to allow states to choose whether they want to observe Daylight Saving Time.
+The U.S. Department of Transportation would examine potential effects on commerce, and Congress would have to amend the Uniform Time Act to allow states to choose whether they want to observe Daylight Saving Time.

 “If the West Coast doesn’t have a unified front, we have no chance,” Honeyford said.

-If these bills pass, Washington state would join Florida, which passed the Sunshine Protection Act last year, and California, where voters approved an initiative in November that — if approved by state legislators and Congress — would get them off the see-saw forever.
+If these bills pass, Washington state would join a few others trying to get off the semiannual see-saw.
+Florida passed the Sunshine Protection Act last year.
+California voters approved an initiative on the matter in November that now awaits approval from state lawmakers and Congress.
+A similar bill will be before the Tennessee Legislature this session, and Honeyford said he expects Oregon state Sen. Kim Thatcher, R-Keizer, to introduce a bill similar to one she proposed in 2015.

-A similar bill will be before the Tennessee Legislature this session and Honeyford said he expects Oregon state Sen. Kim Thatcher, R-Keizer, to propose a similar bill, like she did in 2015.
+Bills to do away with Daylight Saving Time have previously been considered by Idaho, Montana, Nevada, Wyoming, Colorado, New Mexico and Utah.

-As it stands, Arizona, Hawaii and the territories of American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the United States Virgin Islands do not observe Daylight Saving Time.
-Bills to do away with it have been considered by Idaho, Montana, Nevada, Wyoming, Colorado, New Mexico and Utah.
+As it stands, Arizona and Hawaii are the only two states that don’t observe Daylight Saving Time.
+The territories of American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the U.S. Virgin Islands don’t, either.

 Honeyford said the issue is a perennial one with him because his constituents want it.

-“I’ve only had two or three emails from people who are opposed to it,” he said.
-Their most compelling argument is that without daylight savings “construction workers would have to use lights in the morning.”
+“I’ve only had two or three emails from people who are opposed to it,” he said, adding that their most compelling argument is that without daylight savings, “construction workers would have to use lights in the morning.”

-The semiannual time shift for an entire nation was begun by Germany in 1916 to save energy during World War I, according to The Peninsula Daily News.
-And residents of Canada’s Port Arthur, Ontario, now known as Thunder Bay, turned their clocks forward by one hour in July 1908, according to Time and Date AS.
+Residents of Canada’s Port Arthur, Ontario, now known as Thunder Bay, first implemented Daylight Saving Time in 1908, according to Time and Date AS.
+The first entire nation to do so was Germany in 1916; it was an attempt to save energy during World War I, according to The Peninsula Daily News.

-The shift was reinstated during World War II in the U.S., although from 1945 to 1966, individual localities could chose whether to make the switch, creating a muddle for railroads, airlines, bus companies and others.
+The U.S. briefly adopted Daylight Saving Time from 1918 to 1919, then reinstated it for good during World War II.
+However, from 1945 to 1966, individual localities could choose whether to make the switch, creating a muddle for railroads, airlines, bus companies and others.

-The Uniform Time Act of 1966 established a system of uniform daylight saving time within time zones throughout the U.S. It exempted states that opted to remain full time on standard time, the Daily News reported.
+The Uniform Time Act of 1966 established a system of uniform daylight saving time within time zones throughout the U.S. It exempted states that opted to remain fully on standard time, the Daily News reported.

 Honeyford said the switch was advertised in the 1940s and ’50s as being good for farmers, but he said he represents farmers and has been a farmer himself.